A3-Root/Root_Cyberwarfare/wiki/Zeus-Guide.md

 **Notes:**
 - Download time is literal seconds (e.g., 10 = 10 real seconds)
 - File content supports newlines and special characters
-- Execution code runs on the server (use `remoteExec` for client-side)
+- Execution code runs on the player machine executing the command.
 - Players can read the file with `cat /home/user/Downloads/<filename>`

 **Feedback Message:**